Lucevar/mw-immersion-mods/hardcore.md

 [**Limited Intervention**](https://www.nexusmods.com/morrowind/mods/46687) by Merlord

 ## Economy
+[**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11

+If you're not using Morrowind Anti-Cheese, you may still want these three.
+They're included in Anti-Cheese so don't use them with that mod!
 [**Common Containers Nerfed**](https://www.nexusmods.com/morrowind/mods/47068) by Half11
 [**Container Ownership**](https://www.nexusmods.com/morrowind/mods/47068) by Half11
 [**Rarer Scrap Metal**](https://www.nexusmods.com/morrowind/mods/47068) by Half11